JesusFernandoRios/codequiz/README.md

 - Upon Choosing the right answer you will receive 1 point
 - if Chosen incorrectly 1 point will be deducted from score
 - If Timer Reaches 0, The Quiz is over,
-- When All questions are Answered Correctly, you will be allowed to record you score and your initials -
+- When all questions are Answered Correctly, You will be allowed to record you score and your initials